jameskong098/BrandaFrontEndTutorial/README.md

 # BrandaFrontEndTutorial

-This is part of the recruitment project for Branda.
+This project was part of the recruitment projects for Branda.
 Since I am now a Branda Developer, this repo is now used for new feature testing/prototyping purposes.

 Original Assignment Description: